saxinte/booking-system/README.md

 ## How to install
 - First, fork this repo on a local server.
 - Then you will need to install all Node dependencies using `npm install`.
+(Tested with Node 4.1.1)
-- Then hit the following command: `gulp` (be sure to have gulp installed globally, if not, please install it with `npm install -g gulp`).
+- Then hit the following command: `gulp` (be sure to have gulp installed globally, if not, please install it with `sudo npm install -g gulp`).
 - This will start the build.
 - Then open the `index.html` located in /dist/html/.